Lampadina17/MorpheusLauncher/README.md

 - Highly scalable code
 - Lightweight

-*currently forge compatibility is limited to a few versions, join my discord for more informations
+*currently forge compatibility is limited to a few versions, take a look [here](https://morpheus-launcher.gitbook.io/home/compatibility) for more informations

 # :arrow_down: Installation/Usage
 **for basic users (GUI):**